janarthanan24-k/IoT-Based-Smart-Solar-Panel-Tracking-System/README.md

 Static solar panels only operate at peak efficiency for a small window of the day.
 The **IoT-Based Smart Solar Panel Tracking System** is an automated, single-axis solar tracking solution designed to solve this problem.
 By utilizing light-dependent resistors (LDRs) and an ESP32 microcontroller, the system actively orientates the solar panel toward the most intense light source, maximizing energy harvesting throughout the day.

-Beyond mechanical tracking, this project acts as a complete smart-energy node.
-It features real-time environmental and power monitoring pushed directly to a custom **Blynk IoT Dashboard**, allowing users to track voltage output, ambient temperature, and weather conditions from anywhere in the world.

 ---

 ## ✨ Key Features